-The PWR8IEC contains the ability to configure schedules to suit the needs of an installation.
+The PWR8VDC contains the ability to configure schedules to suit the needs of an installation.
 This can be used for power saving, when the equipment is not in use, or as a way to schedule a reboot for devices that may lock up after long periods of inactivity (e.g: satellite receivers).

 The scheduling operates over a 24 hour period across a 7 day window.
-Individual time periods can be set where the product/s attached to the individual outlets (or all outlets) can be powered on and off without the need for a 3rd party control system to issue power commands.
+Individual time periods can be set where the product/ attached to the individual outlets (or all outlets) can be powered on and off without the need for a 3rd party control system to issue power commands.
+Select the schedule to edit from the Schedule Timer dropdown menu.
+To quickly edit schedules, use the Turn ON All Time button to set the schedule every day always on, and the Turn OFF All Time button to set the schedule every day always off.
+To disable specific days, press the check icon next to the desired day label.

 To adjust the logic for any given day, move the blue dots along the timeline to create a highlighted selection: this is when the device will power on.
 In order to add additional logic (i.e multiple on and off periods), press the + More Schedule button.
 You can now add additional logic by repeating the steps above.
+Press the - Delete Schedule button to remove unwanted logic.